yunojuno/django-geoip2-extras/README.rst

 Missing / incomplete data will be None.

-If the IP address cannot be found (e.g. '127.0.0.1'), then a default 'unknown' country is used, with a code of 'XX'.
-The GeoData class has a `is_unkown` property to make it easier to use:
+If the IP address cannot be found (e.g. '127.0.0.1'), then a default 'unknown' country is used, with a code of 'XX':

 .. code:: python